The early days of Content Management Systems

 While the earliest systems were very manual, CMS options became more user-friendly as they evolved.
 Traditional systems connect the front-end and back-end of a website, allowing users to create and publish content through a front-end interface.
 For years, these tools were the dominant model for content management and with good reason: they streamline publishing processes.

 However, the rise of mobile devices and omnichannel comms exposed the limitations of traditional CMS options.
-With their pre-built front-end interfaces, this type of CMS often provides insufficient flexibility for content creators looking to diversify their communications strategy.
+With their pre-built front-end interfaces, this type of CMS often provides insufficient flexibility for content creators looking to diversify their internal communications strategy.
 Many enterprises turned to a disjointed array of tools to satisfy various content needs, including the creation and distribution of email newsletters and audience targeting.

 The evolution of the CMS